Dinaam/bot-itea/README.md

 ## Project setup :wrench:

 *FIRST OF ALL : Download or clone the project locally*<br>
-*Duplicate .env.dist file in .env and change the value of TOKEN and the value of by yours*
+*Duplicate config.json.dist file in config.json and change the value of TOKEN by yours*

 <br>